-I'm a Toronto-based TV college professor (Durham, Seneca and Humber), documentary filmmaker and TV writer.
+I'm a Toronto-based TV college professor (Durham College, School of Media, Art and Design , documentary filmmaker and TV writer.
 I studied TV writing at the Canadian Film Centre and I also have an MFA in Documentary Studies from Ryerson, a BFA in Film from York and a Media Arts degree from Sheridan College.

-Currently I'm teaching in the MAD department at Durham College which has been a great experience, teaching the next generation of media makers everything from film studies to advanced lighting.
-I am also lucky enough to be teaching a Pop Culture course for the ELI Department at Seneca, the Dual Credit Program at Seneca and online courses at Humber.
+Currently, I'm teaching in the MAD department at Durham College which has been a great experience, teaching the next generation of media makers everything from film studies to advanced lighting.

 Prior to becoming a TV writer, I worked for almost ten years as a new media producer for a corporate and commercial production house, Cormana.
 But writing remained my passion and I left that world to pursue writing and his own projects full-time in 2005.